Outdoor STEM @ Home: Simple Orienteering Course

 This is the fun part!
-Pick a starting point, and then pick a random object in the distance (reasonable distance!).
-Take a bearing/angle, then pace the distance towards that object.
+Pick a starting point, and then pick a random object/point in the distance (reasonable distance!).
+Take a bearing/angle, then pace the distance towards that area.
 Write down the angle and distance in feet (you’ll need to convert from paces or steps).
-Leave a token at this object.
+Leave a token or mark this object.
 Repeat this several times until your have up to 10 objects in the course.

 Ideally, there will be another person or team of people creating a different course at the same time, and then you can swap courses and try to solve the other person’s course.
 To solve a course, simply reverse the steps.
 From the starting point, turn the dial to put the angle at the top of the compass, then turn yourself to get the N on the red arrow.
 Then convert the distance to your paces, and walk that many paces forward.
 Look for the token to confirm you have the right object.
 Then continue repeating those steps until you complete the course.
 It’s important to remember that the longer the distance, the more off course you can get even with a small degree different.

 Enjoy; email firstname.lastname@example.org if you have any questions!

 Household Science: Deep Dive into the Baking Soda and Vinegar Reaction

 Vinegar + Baking Soda: who hasn’t had fun with this reaction?
 If I were to ask what happens when baking soda combines with vinegar, most people would be able to answer with some variety of “fizz”, “bubbles”, “a mess”, etc. It’s the basis of the well known and loved science fair volcano.
 But there’s three extra things you can do with this set-up of the reaction besides just ooh and ahh over the fun reaction, still using materials you likely already have on hand.
 If you do this activity, don’t forget to take some fun pictures!
 Feel free to share them using our social media hashtag, #MakingSTEAMsustainable.